whosonfirst/whosonfirst-www/www/blog/2019/12/20/browser/index.md

 At least not yet.

-Interestingly the code that renders Who's On First (WOF) property dictionaries in to pretty HTML tables is the same code used for the experimental Mapzen "[Yes No Fix](https://whosonfirst.org/blog/2016/04/08/yesnofix/) project".
+Interestingly the code that renders Who's On First (WOF) property dictionaries in to pretty HTML tables is the same code used for the experimental Mapzen "[Yes No Fix](https://whosonfirst.org/blog/2016/04/08/yesnofix/)" project.
 That functionality has not been enabled or tested with this tool yet.

 On the other hand editing anything besides simple key-value pairs means identifying all the complex types, defining rules for how and when they can be updated (or added) and then maintaining all the code to do that.
 These are all worthwhile efforts but they are equally complex and not things this tool aims to tackle right now.